deoalex/bedrock-ide/BEDROCK_IDE_API.md

 ### /plugin-doc

-*Returns a list of plugins or the plugin documentation.*
+*Returns a JSON objec containing lists of Bedrock Application Plugins and Bedrock Plugins or the plugin documentation.*

 `GET /plugin-doc`